Questions To Ask a Realtor When Buying or Selling in London Ontario

 Question #6: What Systems Do You Have For Tracking The Home Market (Buyers) Regularly?

-This is a crucial question.
-As a buyer, you want to know his or her competence in understanding the values of specific areas.
+A crucial question.
+As a buyer, you want to know his or her competence in understanding specific areas’ values.
 They also need systems to keep you continually up-to-date with opportunities in the market.
 You want them to have more than “access to the Multiple Listing Service.”

 How often do they preview homes in your price range or desired area?
 How often do they talk to neighbours or participate in other activities in those areas?